Harry Wendelken: 2020-2023: Turned Pro

-2025: First ATP Challenger titles
+2025: First ATP Challenger title

-In August 2025, Wendelken won the title in doubles of the Hersonissos 4 Challenger in Crete, Greece playing alongside Mats Rosenkranz, on a match tie-break.
-In October, playing alongside Hamish Stewart, he reached the final in doubles at the 2025 Open de Vendée in France on the Challenger Tour.
+In August, Wendelken won the title in doubles of the Hersonissos 4 Challenger in Crete, Greece playing alongside Mats Rosenkranz, on a match tie-break.
+In October, playing alongside Hamish Stewart, he reached the final in doubles at the Open de Vendée in France on the Challenger Tour.

-Wendelken won his first singles title at the Hersonissos 6 Challenger defeating Maxim Mrva 6–4, 6–3 in the final.
+Wendelken won his first singles title at the Hersonissos 6 Challenger defeating Maxim Mrva in straight sets in the final.

+2026: ATP & Major debuts, Challenger finals

+Wendelken reached the final at the Miyazaki Challenger in April, losing to fellow Briton Liam Broady in three sets.
+The following week he made the final at the Wuning Challenger, but again missed out on the title, losing another three setter, this time to Pavel Kotov.

+Ranked at a career-high of No. 203, he made his ATP debut at the 2026 Queen's Club Championships where he qualified for the main draw.
+Wendelken received a wildcard for the 2026 Wimbledon Championships making his Grand Slam debut, where he lost in four sets to Valentin Royer of France.
+In August, he came through three rounds of qualifiers to reach the main draw at the 2026 US Open, where he was drawn against Luciano Darderi, the 21st seed from Italy, in the first round.

+On 20 September, Wendelken won on his Davis Cup debut, part of a 4-0 win over Ecuador as Great Britain secured a place at the Davis Cup Finals.

 Personal life

-Wenkelden has described himself as being good friends with Jack Draper and close to other British players on tour of a similar age, such as Blu Baker, Jacob Fearnley, Connor Thomson, Anton Matusevich and James Story.
+Wendelken has described himself as being good friends with Jack Draper and close to other British players on tour of a similar age, such as Blu Baker, Jacob Fearnley, Connor Thomson, Anton Matusevich and James Story.
 He is also a big cricket fan and played cricket for Essex from the age of seven to 12 years-old.
-He supports Premier League football club West Ham.
+He supports EFL Championship football club West Ham.